Supplementing Terms for Commissioned Data Processing

 Obligation for confidentiality of the persons authorised for the processing

-- All persons, who might access the Client’s data listed under point 3 in accordance with the contract, must be obligated for observation of the data secret according to Art.
+- All persons, who might access the Client’s data listed under section 3 and section 4 in accordance with the contract, must be obligated for observation of the data secret according to Art.
 28 GDPR and Sec.
 62 (5) sent.
 2 BDSG [German Federal Data Protection Act], and be instructed of the special data protection obligations resulting from this contract and the applicable limitation of instructions and purpose.

 Ensuring the technical and organisational measures